MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started/setup-azure-data-lake-analytics.md

 ---
-title: Use Microsoft Academic Graph on Azure Data Lake Analytics
+title: Use MAG on Azure Data Lake Analytics
 description: Step-by-step instructions for setting up Microsoft Academic Graph to be used with Azure Data Lake Analytics ms.topic: get-started-article ms.date: 10/15/2018